 - How will you incorporate search and screening into your organisational response procedures?

-Explosives and Weapons Detection Technologies
+Explosives and Weapon Detection Technologies

 Explosive and weapons detection equipment should only be selected in light of a clear operational requirement.
 Organisations should develop robust operating procedures for screening processes, including how alarms are investigated, and then resolved or escalated as appropriate.